 Unite!
 (University Network for Innovation, Technology and Engineering) is an Alliance of European Universities, which aims to lead the transformation of the European Education Area through a new generation of Europeans, committed to cross-border, transdisciplinary and multilingual cooperation, whom are able to face the great societal challenges, while contributing to Europe’s leadership as an area of knowledge.

-Universidade de Lisboa (ULisboa) is one of seven European Higher Education Institutions integrating Unite!
+Universidade de Lisboa (ULisboa) is one of nine European Higher Education Institutions integrating Unite!

-This Alliance also includes Aalto University (Finland), the KTH Royal Institute of Technology (Sweden), the Grenoble Institute of Technology (France), the Polytechnic University of Turin (Italy), the Polytechnic University of Catalonia (Spain) and TU Darmstadt (Germany), which acts as the Project’s coordinator.
+This Alliance also includes Aalto University (Finland), the KTH Royal Institute of Technology (Sweden), the Grenoble Institute of Technology (France), the Polytechnic University of Turin (Italy), the Polytechnic University of Catalonia (Spain), the Graz University of Technology - TU Graz (Austria), the Wroclaw University of Science and Technology (Poland) and TU Darmstadt (Germany), which acts as the Project’s coordinator.

 Unite! is one of the 17 European Universities pilots that were granted funding by the European Commission for the three-year period 2019–2021.